 The Cathars were dualists.
 They believed in two gods, one good and one evil.
 (Dualism is an ancient belief much older than Catharism).
 Cathars believed the good god created the spiritual world and the evil god created the material world.
 (In their eyes all matter including the human body was evil).
 They claimed the evil god trapped the human spirit in the human body.
 At death the spirit did not escape, it was simply reborn in a new body, human or animal.

 At first the Cathars or Albigensians in Southern France were protected by powerful anti-clerical nobles.
-However in 1208 Pope Innocent III called for a crusade against them.
-Crusaders from Northern France rushed to obey and they fought a bloodthirsty crusade.
+However, in 1208 Pope Innocent III called for a crusade against them.
+Crusaders from Northern France obeyed his call.
 The Albigensians were finally defeated with the fall of their stronghold at Montsegur in 1244.